Major Taylor: Early life

 Marshall Walter Taylor was the son of Gilbert Taylor, a Civil War veteran, and Saphronia Kelter Taylor.
 His parents migrated from Louisville, Kentucky, and settled on a farm in Bucktown, Indiana, a rural area on the western edge of Indianapolis.
-Taylor, born on November 26, 1878, in Indianapolis, was one of eight children in the family of five girls and three boys.
+He was one of eight children in a family of five girls and three boys.
 Around 1887, his father began working in Indianapolis as a coachman for a wealthy white family named Southard.

 When Taylor was a child, he occasionally accompanied his father to work and soon became a close friend of the Southards' son, Daniel, who was the same age.
 Approximately from the age of 8 until he was about 12, Taylor lived with the Southards family and along with Daniel was tutored at their home.
 Taylor's living arrangement with the Southards provided him with more advantages than his parents could provide; however, this period of his life abruptly ended when the Southards moved to Chicago.
 Taylor, who remained in Indianapolis, returned to live at his parents' home and "was soon thrust into the real world."

 The Southards had provided Taylor with his first bicycle.
 By 1891 or early 1892, he had become such an expert trick rider that Tom Hay, an Indianapolis bicycle shop owner, hired him to perform bicycle stunts in front of the Hay and Willits bicycle shop.
 Taylor earned $6 a week to clean the shop and perform the stunts, plus a free bicycle worth $35.
 It is likely that Taylor received his nickname of "Major" because he performed the cycling stunts wearing a military uniform.
 (Note: Andrew Ritchie, one of Taylor's biographers, offers other potential explanations for Taylor's nickname, but his military uniform appears to be the most likely reason, although Taylor never confirmed it.)